grasph/wrapit/doc/config.md

 # If empty, use the module name with .jl extension added
 module_jl_fname     = ""

+# UUID to assign to the generated Julia project.
+It will
+# be copied into the Project.toml file.
+If empty a new
+# uuid is generated.
+uuid                 = ""

+# version to assign to the generated Julia project.
+If
+# not empty, it will be copied into the Project.toml file
+# of the julia project.
+version               = ""

+# Name to be used for the generated project toml file
+project_toml_fname = "Project.toml"

 # Name of the seperate file for the module export statement
 # If empty, the statement is written directly in the module file
 export_jl_fname     = ""